 Scraped nails that break during walks and nails that are cut too short are likely to bleed.

-Thankfully, bleeding caused by cutting your dog’s nail too short can be stopped fairly easily in most cases by applying a little pressure or with the help of some styptic powder.
+Thankfully, bleeding caused by cutting your dog’s nails too short can be stopped fairly easily.
+In most cases you can solve that problem by applying a little pressure or with the help of some styptic powder.

-If your dog’s nail won’t stop bleeding and you feel it’s an emergency situation or if you think that something else may be going on, be sure to consult your dog’s vet.
+Perhaps your dog’s nail won’t stop bleeding and you might feel that it’s an emergency situation.
+In that case, or if you think that something else may be going on, be sure to consult your dog’s vet.

 A vet can treat your dog and test for other ailments that may be causing bleeding or brittle nail issues.

 As we’ve outlined above, there can be some serious underlying reasons why your dog’s nail is bleeding.